“A musical seed was planted & the course of my life was set”

 Charlie Scopoletti & The Truth (with Jonny Giamara (Drums), Tony Tino (Bass), Achille Pete (Electric Guitar) Todd Caldwell (Keys), & Neal Spitzer (Sax) performed on the Town Stage to a Sold Out crowd just prior to Steely Dan on the Main Stage.
 Also on the bill was was the soulful and powerful Recording Academy / Grammy-Winning Alabama Shakes, New Orleans-famed Preservation Hall Jazz Band and Texas blues rocker Carolyn Wonderland.

-As Charlie continues to grow as an artist and as a person, one thing is for certain, he is touching people’s hearts and here to make a difference one song and one show at a time.
+As Charlie continues to grow as an artist and as a person, one thing is for certain, he is touching people’s hearts and here to make a difference one song, one show and one film at a time.